ADHERANCE TO LOCAL PLAN

 Adherence to Local Plan

-The proposed site will be between 48% and 90% B8 use, with serious detrimental impact upon the rural villages and communities.
-The largest unit will be 350k sq ft.
-An independent Environmental Consultant commented that the development will be “Quite extraordinarily incongruous to its location and threatens significant impacts on the landscape.”
-How has WNC allowed the application to proceed contrary to its own requirements?
+Despite this, the proposed site will be 48%-90% B8 use, with the largest unit at 350k sq ft, causing serious harm to rural communities.
+An independent Environmental Consultant labeled the development “extraordinarily incongruous,” posing significant landscape impacts.
+WNC has inexplicably allowed the application to proceed contrary to its own requirements.

 Peter Frampton, representing the developer, thinks these requirements are "guidelines not tramlines" signalling their intention to ignore the restrictions WNC added specifically to protect small rural communities like ours.
-Once this precedent is set - future developments will be a free-for-all.
+If this precedent is set, future developments will be a free-for-all.

 Adherence to Local Plan - Reasons to Object